koher/try-swift-2016/try-swift.md

 }
 ```

-^ I thought it was evolutional.

 ---

+### Marked Propagation

+- Careless about error types
+- Implicit control flow

+^ _Marked propagation_ is a solution for these.
+I thought it was evolutional.

+---

-### Automatic Propagation for Optionals
+### Marked Automatic Propagation for Optionals

-^ Now we have a question. _Automatic propagation_ seems good.
+^ Now we have a question. _Marked automatic propagation_ seems good.
 Why don't we use it for _optionals_?

 ^ In the rationale, the core team said _optionals_ should be used for _simple domain errors_.
 They defined _simple domain errors_ as the errors which should be handled immediately. `toInt` was an example they gave.
 They concluded that the combination of _optionals_ and _manual propagation_ was suitable for those errors.